ISAITB/docs-services/source/messaging/index.rst

 as well as the call-back address for the test bed to signal received messages (see :ref:`messaging__callbacks`).
 The ``initiate`` operation is expected to create such a session, assign it a unique identifier, and return the identifier as part of the operation's response.
 This identifier is then returned by the test bed on all subsequent calls, thus allowing the service to correctly distinguish and handle concurrently executing test sessions.
-The service needs to ensure that the identifier is stored in a construct that will allow state to be associated with it, allowing it to be subsequently read and (most likely) updated.
+The service needs to ensure that the identifier is stored in a construct that will allow state to be associated with it, making it possible to subsequently read it and (most likely) update it.
 In terms of implementation it needs to be thread-safe as you may have numerous concurrent sessions and can range from something as simple as an in-memory concurrent map to a database.